sifophp/compost/README.md

 A more graphical example, let's imagine you have you installed your application (`APP_DIR`) under:

-	/var/www/myapplication
+	/var/www/myapp

 And then you want to deploy your code to the latest revision in the current branch, then you would execute:

-	/path/to/deploy.sh
+	bash deploy.sh

-At this moment the script will create a new release folder and point the `myapplication` there:
+At this moment the script will create a new release folder and point the `myapp` there:

 	$ ls -l /var/www
-	lrwxr-xr-x  ...     myapplication -> /var/www/releases/0e92998cc7
+	total 8
+	drwxr-xr-x  2 alombarte  staff   68 Nov 12 00:31 deploys
+	lrwxr-xr-x  1 alombarte  staff   45 Nov 12 01:08 myapp -> /var/www/releases/fa938355be
+	drwxr-xr-x  5 alombarte  staff  170 Nov 12 01:08 releases

 ### Preparation of the release